gbdrummer/symbiocss/00_introduction.md

 3. employ consistent and repeatable patterns,
 4. be easy to read and understand by any size team.

 There are a number of very well-conceived methodologies out there, like [OOCSS](https://github.com/stubbornella/oocss/wiki), [SMACSS](https://smacss.com/), and [ITCSS](http://itcss.io/).
-Unfortunately, despite their individual strengths, none of them satisfy all the above requirements for me.
+Unfortunately, despite their individual strengths, none of them satisfy all the above for me.

-Over the last few years I've been faced with the challenge of building consistent, modern responsive UIs for a large suite of applications, all built on top of a very large, very old legacy code base.
+Since 2014 I've been faced with the challenge of building consistent, modern responsive UIs for a large suite of applications, all built on top of a very large, very old legacy code base.
 This code base included a single, 10,000-line css file constructed over the course of 10 years by a legion of different developers, all of whom had a different approach to HTML structure and naming conventions.

 Cleaning all this up was a daunting task to say the least, but I'm happy to say the end result is a tried-and-true approach to HTML/CSS development that nails all four of my requirements and then some.